It’s been a process in processing after my Dad passed away.

-It’s been a process in processing after my Dad passed away just 3 weeks ago.
+That process in processing seems quick because my Dad passed away just 3 weeks ago.
 Everyone is doing very well and it was a JOY traveling up home.
-Picking Blueberries, Thai food, walks, talks and a new cat.
-Trinkets of my 40 year old toys found in a hidden closet while emptying the attic.
+Picking Blueberries, Thai food, walks, talks and meeting their new cat.
+The joy of trinkets of 40 year old toys of mine found in a hidden closet while emptying the attic.
 Weebles wobble but they STILL don’t fall down.
 An unexpected “treasure” were the black walnuts in the attic, crazy, just plain nuts!
 A hundred or more walnuts stowed into chewed empty cardboard boxes.
 Squirrels try to store up treasures too.
 A funny new memory for us.

-My mom is amazing and a champion of cheer and she has been working VERY hard cleaning, sorting and donating some of Dad’s stuff.
-I helped by taking multiple bags of his clothes to donate.
-It is a process that is as therapeutic as it is necessary.
-A process as therapeutic as it is sad and yet we are VERY grateful for remembering all the good times.
+Cleaning is a process to processing that is as therapeutic as it is necessary.
+As therapeutic as it is sad and yet we are VERY grateful for remembering all the good times.
 Sadness fades.
 Treasured memories remain.

 As I moved items, on top was my father’s blue sweater that he seemed always dressed in, especially the last few years.
 My mom paused in tearful processing when she saw it.
 I paused to hug her.
 It is important that life and love does move us to move forward.
 My Dad doesn’t need that sweater anymore.
 We don’t either.
 We know to not store up treasures or sweaters which won’t last, the bible reminds us of this too (Matthew 6).